The Sweet Life in Paris

 The frequent mentions of chocolate–did I say ‘mentions?’–more like worship–had me popping in to the kitchen for a bite of chocolate between chapters.
 I considered passing the book to a friend, but could not get all the chocolate smears off the pages.

 Although the narrative portion of the book could have used some editing to avoid repetition, The Sweet Life in Paris succeeds as a culture guide, as a memoir and as a cookbook.
-I did not want it to end–but he has that covered, too–he has a blog.
-And did I mention that you’ll be giggling as you reach for the chocolate.
+I did not want it to end–but he has that covered, too–he has a blog, davidlebovitz.com.
+And did I mention that you’ll be giggling as you reach for the chocolate?

-5 Comments to “A Sweet Read about Paris”
+5 thoughts on “A Sweet Read about Paris

 and no, twitter has not made cook books obsolete. there’s nothing like reading a cookbook while you’re outside, watching your kid play. i’ve been known to take them everywhere – in our kayak, in a hammock, in the yard, in the car, on trips…and i LOVE to buy cookbooks, when we travel. can’t replace that feeling of HOLDING a piece of culture.